 Classical and learning-based registration algorithms maximize local intensity-based similarity measures such as cross-correlation or mutual information.
 While effective in regions with clear intensity structure, these measures operate purely on local appearance and can fail in areas with low contrast, artifacts, or anatomical variability.

-Recent advances in diffusion models \cite{ho2020denoising} have revealed that their intermediate feature activations encode rich, global semantic structures.
-The diffusion features framework (DIFT) \cite{tang2023emergent} demonstrated that such diffusion-derived representations enable robust semantic, geometric, and temporal matching across (2D) natural images without task-specific training.
-More recently, diffusion features have been explored in the context of image registration \cite{tursynbek2025guiding}.
+Recent advances in diffusion models \cite{3832-ho2020denoising} have revealed that their intermediate feature activations encode rich, global semantic structures.
+The diffusion features framework (DIFT) \cite{3832-tang2023emergent} demonstrated that such diffusion-derived representations enable robust semantic, geometric, and temporal matching across (2D) natural images without task-specific training.
+More recently, diffusion features have been explored in the context of image registration \cite{3832-tursynbek2025guiding}.
 However, the method relies on a 2D natural image pretrained diffusion model, which was not specifically designed for medical images, and is not inherently three-dimensional.

 Motivated by this research gap, we advance DIFT to the medical domain and propose MedDIFT, the first framework to leverage diffusion features from a pre-trained 3D medical diffusion model for establishing voxel correspondences in 3D medical images.
-MedDIFT extracts multi-scale semantic descriptors from the pre-trained latent diffusion model MAISI ~\cite{guo2025maisi} and matches corresponding voxels using cosine similarity \textit{without any weight optimization or task-specific training}.
+MedDIFT extracts multi-scale semantic descriptors from the pre-trained latent diffusion model MAISI ~\cite{3832-guo2025maisi} and matches corresponding voxels using cosine similarity \emph{without any weight optimization or task-specific training}.
 By capturing both local and global anatomical semantics, MedDIFT bridges the gap between conventional local-intensity registration and rich learned features.
-Our key contributions are: \begin{itemize}[noitemsep,topsep=0pt] \item We introduce MedDIFT, a training-free framework for 3D medical voxel correspondence based on medical diffusion features; \item We demonstrate that MedDIFT can outperform conventional registration-derived correspondences and achieve accuracy on-par with state-of-the-art learning-based methods. \end{itemize}
+Our key contributions are: \begin{itemize} \item We introduce MedDIFT, a training-free framework for 3D medical voxel correspondence based on medical diffusion features; \item We show MedDIFT's competitive matching accuracy relative to a learning-based registration approach, and we identify opportunities for optimization. \end{itemize}

-\section{Materials and Methods}
+\section{Materials and methods}